michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 *Imagine a hot, summer day.
 You’re sitting at home, feeling the stuffy air.
 You start to wonder whether today is going to be a stormy day.*

-*You could check your favourite website to see on the map where the lightning bolts are."*
+*You could check your favourite website to see on the map where the lightning bolts are.*

 *But no — instead, you want to know how far away the most recent lightning strike was.
 And you want to know it precisely, instantly, and without lifting a finger.*